Taking the First Step: How to Start Scrapbooking

 12-inch by 12-inch album includes 10 top-loading page protectors

 Includes 321-piece: scrapbook, paper, dimensional stickers, epoxy stickers

 There are many wonderful small shops online to purchase handcrafted embellishments.
 One to check out is Briar's Handmade Crafts.

 4. Organize Your Photos

-The next step in the process is to get organized!
+The next step in the process, and probably the most critical, is to get organized!
 This sometimes takes a little digging, especially if you are catching up from previous years.
 If you have boxes of printed photos in the back of your closet, this article is a very handy guide for how to start tackling them.